-The LTAs offer nits the use of facilities, Soldiers opportunities to perform in grounds and training venues to include their jobs, train close to home, and convoy operations, organizational maintenance, engineer equipment dig sites, as CMDS/USARC-88RSC/DPT/default.aspx.

-well as Field Training Exercises.
+The LTAs offer units the use of facilities, Soldiers opportunities to perform in grounds and training venues to include well as Field Training Exercises.

-Unit's can access request forms on the intranet at https://army.deps.mil/Army/
+Unit's can access request forms on the their jobs, train close to home, and convoy operations, organizational main- intranet at https://army.deps.mil/Army/ tenance, engineer equipment dig sites, as CMDS/USARC 88RSC/DPT/default.aspx.